If you purchase an independently reviewed product or service through a link on our website, Art News may receive an affiliate commission.

 For classrooms and other settings where controlling costs is a priority, Ivon’s pack of four canvases will do the trick.
 Each set comes with two 8-inch rounds and two 12-inch rounds.
 The surface comes primed and can be painted with acrylics or oils.
 Though the canvas is not as high in quality as some costlier options, they hold paint well and can stand up to a lot.

 5. Masterpiece Artist Canvas, Hexagon

 Like the Masterpiece product above, every bit of this hexagonal canvas is well thought-out, from the North American wood that is free from imperfections (and sourced from growers who meet environmental standards) to the triple-primed canvas.
-The canvas is stapled in back, and artists can re-stretch it if necessary.
-The surface is drum-tight, thanks to the manufacturer’s proprietary and unique machinery.
+The canvas is stapled in back, but artists can re-stretch it if necessary.
+The surface features a medium tooth and is drum-tight, thanks to the manufacturer’s proprietary and unique machinery.